ibm-cloud-docs/ibm-spectrum-lsf/destroying-resources.md

 {: #destroy-resources-ui}
 {: ui}

-1. In the {{site.data.keyword.cloud_notm}} console on the **Schematics > Workspaces** page, select **Actions > Delete** to delete all of the related VPC resources that were deployed as part of that workspace.
+1. In the {{site.data.keyword.cloud_notm}} console on the **Schematics > Workspaces** page, select **Actions > Destroy** to delete all of the related VPC resources that were deployed as part of that workspace.
-2. If you select the option to delete resources, decide whether you want to delete all of them.
+2. If you select the option to destroy resources, decide whether you want to destroy all of them.
 This action cannot be undone.
-3. Confirm the action by entering the workspace name in the text box and click **Delete**.
+3. Confirm the action by entering the workspace name in the text box and click **Destroy**.

 ## Destroying resources using the CLI
 {: #deleting-resources-cli}